The Complete Responsible Gambling Guide

 Read the guide to learn the symptoms of gambling addiction, and ways to prevent it, and check out resources in Canada if you need counseling.

-Gambling addiction is a mental health condition characterized by similar symptoms as other addictions (for example, drug addiction) and certain psychological disorders (like phobias).
+Gambling addiction is a mental health condition that shares many characteristics with other behavioral and substance addictions (for example, drug addiction) and certain psychological disorders (like phobias).

 The simple description of addiction is that the person is unable to control or change their behavior patterns connected to the source of addiction, even when the person is already aware that the behavior patterns are harmful or dangerous.